Citizenship

 Citizenship by investment: the fastest way to become a dual citizen

-Citizenship programs allow to get a passport by investing in the country’s economy.
+Citizenship programs allow wealthy people to get a passport by investing in the country’s economy.
 An equally reliable but longer option is to participate in temporary or permanent residence programs to obtain a second passport in the future.

-Countries investors can receive citizenship in
+Countries investors can obtain citizenship in

 Country